How to Create a Self Care Checklist That Works

 Yet, simultaneously we neglect our bodies and souls, putting our self-care off until some unforeseen time.

 Truly, the tasks will go on forever if we let them.
 And so we have to make a stand.
-Even if it’s a small one.
+A small one that adds to big results over time.

 I know myself.
 I realized when I was pregnant with my last child that I will not slow down unless I have a plan.

-So, I created a self-care checklist to be healthy, happy, and impactful.
+So, I created a self-care checklist with 10 actions to be healthy, happy, and impactful.
 This list is tailored to a mom of small children, but I believe that it can be tweaked for anyone at any stage of life.